-Nadis E. Carlisle, Executive Director Public Safety Building Voice: (256) 372-5555, Fax: (256) 372-8336
+Montrez Payton, Executive Director and Chief of Public Safety and Emergency Preparedness University Services Building

+Voice: (256) 372-5555, Fax: (256) 372-8336, montrez.payton@aamu.edu public.safety@aamu.edu

 The Department of Public Safety is responsible for protecting life, property and enforcing the laws of the State of Alabama and Alabama A&M University.
 The Department mandates the preservation of peace and public order, crime prevention and the apprehension and prosecution of violators of the law.
 The Department of Public Safety is committed to the philosophy of community-oriented law enforcement and pledges the highest professional standards while providing an environment conducive to academic excellence.
 In addition, the Department works cooperatively with other local law enforcement agencies to investigate violations of campus regulations and policies and state laws.
 The Department of Public Safety is committed to providing quality service 24 hours a day.